timholy/SnoopCompile.jl/docs/src/snoopi.md

 We defined the argument `a`, and then called `sum(a)` while "snooping" on inference.
 (The `i` in `@snoopi` means "inference.")
-The return is a list of "top level" methods that got compiled, in this case just a single method.
+The return is a list of "top level" methods that got compiled, together with the amount of time spent on inference.
+In this case it was just a single method, which required approximately 11ms of inference time.
 (Inferring `sum` required inferring all the methods that it calls, but these are subsumed into the top level inference of `sum` itself.)
 Note that the method that got called,